-- A. Purchases under \$10,000: Purchases of any single item or multiple items under \$10,000.00 may be processed without obtaining formal quotes or competitive bids. - B. Purchases over \$10,000 but no greater than \$25,000, are subject to competitive bidding.
-Three written quotes will be solicited through an informal process and the lowest/best quote selected. - C. The Seminole State College Board of Regents will be notified of purchases over \$15,000. - D. Purchases greater than \$25,000 but less than \$50,000 require formal competetive bidding.
-Requests for Proposals (RFPs) will be solicited and the lowest and best proposal will be selected. - E. Purchases greater than \$50,000 require formal competitive bidding and approval by the Seminole State College Board of Regents. - F. Exceptions to bidding requirements
+- A. Purchases under \$15,000: Purchases of any single item or multiple items under \$15,000may be processed without obtaining formal quotes or competitive bids. - B. Purchases over \$15,000but no greater than\$50,000, are subject to competitive bidding.
+Three written quotes will be solicited through an informal process and the lowest/best quote selected. - C. The Seminole State College Board of Regents will be notified of purchases over \$15,000. - D. Purchases greater than \$50,000require formal competetive bidding.
+Requests for Proposals (RFPs) will be solicited and the lowest and best proposal will be selected.
+All RFP's will be reviewed and approved by the Seminole State College Board of Regents.

+E. Exceptions to bidding requirements

-Competitive quotes and formal competitive bids are not required if purchased from: - 1.
-Sole source/sole brand purchases (A sole source purchase is defined as a purchase or contract for a particular service or item which, by the specifications for the item or qualifications needed by the institution, restricts the bidders to one individual, to one business entity, or to one brand name); - 2.
+Competitive quotes and formal competitive bids are not required if purchased from:

+- 1. Sole source/sole brand purchases (A sole source purchase is defined as a purchase or contract for a particular service or item which, by the specifications for the item or qualifications needed by the institution, restricts the bidders to one individual, to one business entity, or to one brand name); - 2.
 Purchases made from a current State of Oklahoma or Federal General Services Administration contract or at a price less than state contract; - 3.
 Purchases made on contracts of other state system institutions of higher education, the Oklahoma State Regents for Higher Education or a consortium of such institutions; - 4.
 Other state government agencies; - 5.
 Contracts for professional services as defined in Section 803 of Title 18; - 6.
 Purchase of library books and materials (including periodicals on microfiche, magazine subscriptions, telecourses, and video conferences).